skip to main content

 Positive Behavioral Interventions and Supports

-PBIS is a research-based behavior system that uses acknowledgments and incentives to motivate students to make positive choices.
-Each PBIS school identifies three to five easy to remember behavioral expectations for students, which are communicated frequently and reinforced with acknowledgements to students.
-Staff members make it a point to call attention to moments when a student demonstrates positive learning behaviors.
-This positive reinforcement is for all students and also provides proactive support for students who need extra encouragement in making appropriate choices.
+PBIS is an evidence-based tiered framework for supporting students’ behaviorally and social emotionally by using strategies that teach, acknowledge and reinforce students’ positive behaviors.
+Each PBIS school develops three to five easy to remember expectations that create the conditions for a positive school climate to support teaching learning.
+These expectations are communicated frequently and reinforced with acknowledgements.
+Staff members make it a point to acknowledge all students when they are demonstrating positive learning behaviors.
+This positive reinforcement provides proactive support and encouragement in making appropriate choices.

 Psychological Services

-HCPSS school psychologists promote educationally and psychologically healthy environments for all youth and adolescents by implementing research-based, effective programs that prevent academic, behavior, or social-emotional problems, enhance independence and promote optimal learning.
+HCPSS school psychologists promote inclusive, safe, nurturing and psychologically-healthy environments for all youth and adolescents by implementing research-based, effective programs that prevent academic, behavior, or social-emotional challenges, enhance independence and promote optimal learning.
 Working directly with students, school psychologists provide mental health counseling, crisis intervention, behavioral support, assessment and other services.
 School psychologists also work with school staff, families and community members to provide advocacy, consultation and professional learning.
 Your school psychologist contributes to prevention and intervention plans, such as academic support plans and/or behavioral intervention plans for students.
 They also participate in problem-solving teams, such as the Instructional Intervention Team described below, and schoolwide improvement teams.
 School psychologists work collaboratively with school teams and families to promote students’ academic, behavioral and social-emotional well-being success.

 Instructional Intervention Teams